mitsuse/wercker-step-gover/README.md

 ## Properties

 - `project`: the path of the base package to be tested
-- `report`: the output name of the aggregated coverage report.
+- `report`: the output name of the aggregated coverage report

 ## License